-The Vermont Fair Employment Practices Act prohibits employment practices that discriminate on the basis of national origin or ancestry (VT Stat.
+The Vermont Fair Employment Practices Act prohibits employment practices that discriminate on the basis of national origin, ancestry, or place of birth (VT Stat.
 Tit.
 21 Sec.
 495 et seq.).
 The Act applies to all public employers and private employers.
 Under the Act, it is unlawful for an employer to:

 • Fail or refuse to hire or to discharge any individual because of the individual's national origin.